 Getting a sourcing agent is really important if you want to manage your time properly.
 This is because sourcing does take time.
 You would need to commit between 1 to 3 hours per day looking for each supplier.

-Once you have spent some time looking at different sourcing agents, sourcing companies, or agencies.
+Once you have spent some time looking at different sourcing agents.
 You need to decide whether you want to go for a sourcing agent, agency, or logistics company.
 That can be decided based on how you are willing to invest to ensure that your order is successfully and safely delivered to you with zero faults.
 A sourcing agent specifically is a risk factor because most of the time, they are usually trying to earn a living and are only concerned about the commission they earn from the factory.

 A sourcing agency and a logistics company will be loyal to you, and they will not only just deliver you the sourced product.
 They will also provide you services of monitoring it for quality inspection.

 While you are looking for a sourcing agent, you should also ensure that their location matches the manufacturing region where your potential product supply will be produced.
 This ensures that you do not experience a scam or make a contract with a sourcing partner with no idea about the product.

 You need to tell your sourcing agent or partner to verify the trading license of the Chinese supplier that will be fulfilling your order quantity.
 This is important to know whether you would be dealing with an authorized supplier or not.
 There are many incidents of people scammed paying money for product sourcing to an unregistered company or factory.

 A registered factory or supplier will gladly share their business license with you.
 This is because all suppliers need to have a trading license with the Chinese government's AIC.